dodgymike/hackrf-wiki/Firmware-Development-Setup.md

 You should now be able to cd into one of the HackRF firmware directories (try blinky first) and type make.

 The resulting .bin file can be programmed directly onto the SPI flash with a GoodFET or Bus Pirate, or you can use a debugger to load directly into RAM, or you can use USB DFU boot.

+# IDE - Eclipse

+If you prefer to work in an IDE, Eclipse can be configured for cross-compilation:

+### Install CDT Master into Eclipse

+Go to http://www.eclipse.org/cdt/downloads.php and find the p2 software repository URL that's appropriate for your platform.

+Start Eclipse, go to Help/Install New Software... and add the URL to the 'Work with:' field.

+Two targets should be fetched: 'CDT Main Features' and 'CDT Optional Features'.
+Install them both.

+Once installation is complete, dowbnload the arm cross-compiler support package from http://sourceforge.net/projects/gnuarmeclipse/ and install as above, using the local zip file instead of a URL for the 'Work with:' field.

+From Project Explorer you should now be able to import the HackRF source as C/C++ / Existing Code as Makefile Project (select 'Arm Linux GCC (devkitPro)' for the toolchain.